Simple Javascript/CSS Jukebox Tutorial

 .onended

 - note: this function may not work if it is in the head of the html document.
-I ended up putting mine in a seperate script tag in my .jukebox div after the songs
+I ended up putting mine in a separate script tag in my .jukebox div after the songs

 Thats it!
 Have fun ^^